-- a Buildings, street furniture and landscaping are to contribute to the definition and amenity of the area. - b Landscaped areas shall be integrated within the overall design to soften dominance of buildings and to provide shade, meeting places, resting areas and playgrounds. - c Benches and other forms of seating should be provided both internally to centres and externally to provide places for shoppers to rest. - d Centres should adopt consistent paint and signage schemes to ensure consistency of centre presentation and image. - e Use of one colour over a whole building is discouraged.
+- 1. Buildings, street furniture and landscaping are to contribute to the definition and amenity of the area. - 2.
+Landscaped areas shall be integrated within the overall design to soften dominance of buildings and to provide a meeting place, resting areas and playgrounds. - 3.
+Benches and other forms of seating should be provided both internally to centres and externally to provide places for shoppers to rest. - 4.
+Centres should adopt consistent paint and signage schemes to ensure consistency of centre presentation and image. - 5.
+Use of one colour over a whole building is discouraged.
 Colour should be used to express features, define storeys and relate to adjacent buildings and places.
-Special attention should be given to heritage buildings and development that adjoins them. - f Sunshades should be incorporated into architectural expression of the northern façade of buildings. - g All buildings should be designed with opening widows to maximise natural ventilation. - h Buildings should contain large shopfronts and upper storey windows to provide passive surveillance of pedestrian areas and car parks. - Street furniture and paving shall take into account the needs of people with a disability or decreased mobility (eg. seats to have arms and not be too low, slip resistant paving should be utilised). - j Pedestrian routes are to be clear, safe, well lit and legible to all.
+Special attention should be given to heritage buildings and development that adjoins them. - 6.
+Sunshades should be incorporated into architectural expression of the southern façade of buildings. - 7.
+All buildings should be designed with opening widows to maximise natural ventilation. - 8.
+Buildings should contain large shopfronts and upper storey windows to provide passive surveillance of pedestrian areas and car parks. - 9.
+Street furniture and paving shall take into account the needs of people with a disability (eg. seats to have arms and not be too low, slip resistant paving should be utilised). - 10.
+Pedestrian routes are to be clear, safe, well lit and legible to all.
 Particular attention should be given to linking areas of the public domain and at potential conflict points between different transport modes.